caseyg/awesome/TOPICS.md

 *   [davila7/claude-code-templates](https://github.com/davila7/claude-code-templates) - CLI tool for configuring and monitoring Claude Code

+*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - How can we build a true AI agent?
+Like Claude Code.

 ## delicious

 *   [beaulebens/keyring-social-importers](https://github.com/beaulebens/keyring-social-importers) - A collection of importers which pull your content back from social networks, and into your own WordPress install.